 Open air burning

-Open air burning is allowed in Mississauga, but you may need an open air burn permit.
-You’ll need a permit to set or maintain a fire in any open place, yard, field or construction area, which is not enclosed by a building or structure.
+You need a permit if you’re setting or maintaining a fire in any open place, yard, field or construction area not enclosed by a building or structure.

-You don’t need a permit to use:
+You don’t need a permit if you’re using:

 • Chimineas